 You can also connect your team members to mentors, both inside your organization and beyond, who can provide worthwhile help and guidance.
 Sharing these connections freely illustrates that fundraising truly is a team sport, and that new relationships can be generative and invigorating.
 I have seen that the fresh perspectives that emerge from mentor-mentee connections can add tremendous value and creativity to work.
 It’s also important to recognize that you may not always be the best individual to offer guidance, mentorship, or expertise.
 Recognize when you make a connection for an employee that will help them to learn and grow.
 Identifying others to help in employee development and engagement is a characteristic of a strong manager.

 What if you need to recalibrate goals?
-Fundraising managers received a crash course in this process at the onset of Covid-19.
-You can show flexibility and grace to employees by acknowledging how the environment has shifted while helping them reach their targets.
+You can show flexibility and grace to employees by acknowledging how the environment has shifted – either up or down.
+Recalibrating doesn’t always mean reducing goals.
 “It’s a marathon, not a sprint” is especially applicable to fundraising, and part of being a good manager is the ability to support your employees through the ups and downs of the yearly cycle and external realities that are out of their control.

 Advocate